lichess-org/lila/README.md

 Feel free to use lichess API in your applications and websites.

-If the resource you need is not available yet, drop me an email at lichess.contact@gmail.com and we'll discuss it.
+If the resource you need is not available yet, drop us an email at contact@lichess.org and we'll discuss it.

 ### API Limits